Research Publications & Copyright Policy

 This summary and the guidance that follows should be read in conjunction with the University Research Publications and Copyright policy.

-The purpose of this policy is to allow immediate open access for all journal articles and conference proceedings to help maximise the visibility and impact of our research and ensure compliance with REF and research funder requirements.
+The purpose of this policy is to allow immediate open access for all journal articles and conference proceedings to help maximise the visibility and impact of our research and ensure compliance with research funder requirements.

 The policy applies to peer-reviewed research articles (including reviews and conference papers) authored or co-authored by Newcastle University staff and by students acting as co-authors with staff.
 Upon acceptance for publication each member of staff agrees to grant Newcastle University a non‐exclusive, irrevocable, worldwide licence to make the accepted manuscript publicly available under the terms of a Creative Commons Attribution (CC BY) licence.
 Accepted manuscripts provided to us by authors will be deposited in a digital repository and made open access on publication and under a CC BY licence.